Q: Do You Use the Blog as a source of any kind of income?

 Q: How long will you keep doing the blog?

 A: As long as I have the free time to work on it.
 The blog is provided free by Google Blogger so it does not cost me any money.
 Just some time which I am glad to donate if the information helps people.
 I get emails saying it does, so I will keep doing it as long as I can.
 I will add that doing the research for the blog helps me stay better informed as well.
+Updated note 7-23-18: I plan to discontinue regular blog articles in the fall of 2018, but will leave the blog online and will write an article now and then if something significant warrants attention or if an expert contacts me with something that may be of interest to readers.
+I will also update the marketplace of ideas page if any expert provides me quality information related to monetary system change that I can include on that page.

 Q: How can I contact you with a question or comment?